ecen433ta/duckietown_gps_nuc/README.md

 ### 1. Clone Repository

-Clone this repository onto the NUC, which can be accessed via ssh.
+Clone this repository onto the NUC, which can be accessed via ssh.IP address should be control@192.168.1.136

 ### 2. Build the image